 There are many unknown facts about Helen in Bollywood that we will share 11 in this post

-- She was born in Burma to a Burmese mother and Anglo-Indian father.
+- Helen Ann Richardson was born in Burma to a Burmese mother and Anglo-Indian father.
 Her father died when she was little.
-Then her mother got married to a Britisher.
-After Japan’s occupation of Burma she and her family fled to Kolkata.
-They encountered starvation, sickness and death in their path.
+Then her mother got married to a British man.
+After Japan’s occupation of Burma, she and her family fled to Kolkata.
+They encountered starvation, sickness and death on their way to the city.

-- It was difficult to survive as nobody in Bollywood.
+- It was not that Helen became famous immediately after her debut.
+It was a long struggle.
+It was difficult to survive as a nobody in Bollywood.
 She needed security and companionship.
-Unfortunately the man she chose for the purpose was P N Arora, a B grade moviemaker, her senior by 27 years and not be relied on for anything, especially not with hard earned money of a lifetime.
+Unfortunately, the man she fell for was P N Arora, a B grade movie maker, her senior by 27 years and not to be relied on for anything, especially not with the hard-earned money of a lifetime.